-Terry Hannagan, whose varied musical undertakings encompassed writing TV jingles, providing the incidental music for a surfing film 'Morning of the Earth', MC-ing and playing at the Folk Centre, PACT and elsewhere, teaching at youth clubs and Arts centres, initially spent a couple of years hitch-hiking throughout northern NSW and Queensland with fellow-performer Peter Woodward, eking out an existence labouring and performing.
+Terry Hannagan had a diverse musical career, dabbling in TV jingles, composing music for the surfing film 'Morning of the Earth,' MC-ing and performing at venues like the Folk Centre and PACT, and teaching at youth clubs and arts centers.
+Early on, he spent a few years hitchhiking through northern NSW and Queensland with fellow performer Peter Woodward, making ends meet by laboring and playing music.

 No comments: